Library & Resource Center

 Environmental Volunteers Collection

 Emphasizes sharing nature with children and includes classroom activity guides and children's books.
 The collection supports Environmental Volunteers.

 Covers a wide range of local environmental topics such as Coyote Valley development, San Francisco Airport expansion, habitat restoration, Stanford land use, and much more.
 This collection is stored in our filing cabinets, and is not searchable through our on-line catalog.

 Covers information on backpacking, bicycling, boating, camping, hiking, horseback riding, mountaineering, skiing, and more, including many trail guides and maps.

 Acterra in Action

-Acterra's biannual (spring and fall) newsletter.
+Acterra's biannual (summer and winter) newsletter.
 Information about recent happenings at Acterra, current environmental news, and local green resources.